celbridge-org/celbridge-docs/docs/01_about/index.rst

 - **Community**
     details of how to connect with the Celbridge community.

+We hope you find Celbridge easy to use and useful.

 All documentation content is licensed under the permissive Creative Commons Attribution 4.0 International (`CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_) license,